levany/Levan_Snax_AirHockey_Interview/Readme.txt

- - if you want to understand the code - I tried to make everything VERY predictible and self-explenitory. flows and actions happen in controllers, and ui stuff happens is presented in Views.
+ - if you want to understand the code - I tried to make everything VERY predictible and self-explenitory. flows and actions happen in controllers, and ui stuff is presented in Views.

- - if you start typing "Controolers." or "Views." or "Events." in the code you will see all classes are very well orgnized in namespaces according to category.
+ - in the code, if you start typing "Controolers." or "Views." or "Events." you will get an auto complete and see that all classes are very well orgnized in namespaces according to category. so its easy to "guess" were stuff is

- - MVC or not, Evrything that should be seporated is seporated.
+ - MVC or not, Evrything that should be separated is separated.

- - controlers make things happed, and dont know about UI. views show stuff, and dont do stuff. data is stored in models that dont do or show stuff.
+ - Controlers make things happed, and dont know about UI.
+ - Views show stuff, and dont do stuff.
+ - Data is stored in models that don't do or show stuff.

 6. Data :

  - for simplicity,
    i made data classes scriptable objects to be able to easly view and edit in the inspector.
-   But they are only presets (of course), They get cloned in runtime, when needed, (so changes to objects in runtime wont override data in files, only in runtime copies)
+   But the files are only presets of course.
+They get cloned in runtime, when needed. so changes to objects in runtime wont override data in files, only in runtime copies. it was really convenient

-5. Actual Gameplay :
+7. Actual Gameplay :

- - when you click "Play" in the main menu - it enables the "Game" gameobject in the scene, this contains the AirHockeyGameplayController object.
+ - when you click "Play" in the main menu - it enables the "Game" gameobject in the scene, this contains and enables the AirHockeyGameplayController object.

  - AirHockeyGameplayController runs the actual gameplay, it's aware of all the entities of AirHockey.

-6. Game Entities :
+7.b.
+Game Entities :

    - Paddle.
               - the thing you use to hit the Puck.